Food industry pumps are not just for liquids

 Many years of providing solutions to difficult heat transfer challenges in the food industry have shown us that pumping products without destroying their integrity is as important as developing heat exchange solutions which maintain product quality.
 We therefore went back to the drawing board to develop a new pump which could handle very delicate and viscous food stuffs without damage while working at high pressure in heavy duty applications in the food and pharmaceutical industries.
 The result was a purpose-designed, reciprocating, positive displacement pump: the HRS BP Series Piston Pump.

 Positive displacement pumps have an expanding cavity on the suction side and a decreasing cavity on the discharge side.
 Liquid flows into the pump as the cavity on the suction side expands and is forced out of the discharge side as the cavity collapses.
-The BP Series features a hygienic design, which incorporates a separator fitted between the piston and the hydraulic chamber, to ensure that there is no contact between the product chamber and the hydraulic oil.
+The BP Series features a sanitary design, which incorporates a separator fitted between the piston and the hydraulic chamber, to ensure that there is no contact between the product chamber and the hydraulic oil.
 Once the pump is in operation, no part which comes into contact with oil can come into contact with the product.

 With an adjustable flow ranging from 300-20,000 liters/hour and featuring a high-pressure drop of up to 30 bar, the HRS BP Series Piston Pump is suitable for a wide range of high viscosity, shear sensitive and large particle-containing fluids.
 Clap valves allow pumping of whole fruits or vegetables, and an alternative piston pump with a pneumatic cylinder can be supplied for low-pressure applications of less than 5 bar.